TikaelSol/PF2e-Animal-Companions/README.md

 # PF2e-Animal-Companions

 Once enabled in a world it will add 7 compendiums:
-- The first contains all the animal companions released as of March 2021 statted up as ancestries to enable Foundry automation, as well as an Animal Companion class.
+- The first contains all the animal companions statted up as ancestries to enable Foundry automation, as well as an Animal Companion class.
 Just drag the correct ones to the PC sheet you are using for your Animal Companion.
 - The second contains feats to automate the Mature, Nimble, Indomitable, Savage, and Specialized bonuses.
 Drag these feats to the animal companion sheet when your PC takes the associated feat.
 - The third compendium contains actions for the Advanced Maneuvers.
 These are automatically added to the sheet when your companion gains access.
 - The fourth contains support actions for your animal companion.
 These are automatically added.